injeti-manohar/AZ-104/Module 11.md

 What operations were taken on the resources in your subscription?
 ✓ Who started the operation?

 ✓ When the operation occurred?

 ✓ The status of the operation.

 ✓ The values of other properties that might help you research the operation.

 Log actual operation of the resources by enabling diagnostics and adding an agent to compute resources

+### log analytics

+- `System Center Operations Manager (SCOM)` is a cross-platform data center monitoring system for operating systems and hypervisors.